alexroygh/ecommerce-chatbot/README.md

 ---

-## 3. Setup & Execution Instructions
+## Setup & Execution Instructions
 ### Backend
 1. `cd backend`
-2. Create and activate a virtual environment
+2. Create and activate a virtual environment (conda can be used)
 3. `pip install -r requirements.txt`
 4. `flask db upgrade` (to initialize the database schema)
 5. `python seed_db.py` (to seed the database)